erasels/PackmasterCharacter/README.md

   * Debuff: substantial number of cards that add debuffs or having a debuff that's core to the pack
   * Orbs: any amount of orb generating cards
   * Stances: any amount of stance entering cards
+  * Attacks: the design of the pack is focused on attacks and attack synergy
+  * Magic: any amount of cards using the Magic keyword
+  * Tokens: substantial number of cards that create temporary cards or interact with them
   * None: if no other tags apply
 * Each entry in the file is the ID of the pack, followed by a tab, followed by a comma-separated list of tags